-Further, the Board gives the Director and staff the right to:
+The Board grants the Director and staff the authority to:

-- Limit the number of individuals who may gather together based on facility safety and capacity issues - Inspect all bags, purses, briefcases, packs, personal listening equipment, personal computers and overcoats for Library materials.
+- Limit the number of individuals who may gather together based on safety and capacity considerations. - Inspect all bags, purses, briefcases, packs, personal listening equipment, personal computers, coats, or jackets for Library materials.